rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

     3.4.
 Click **Register**.

->**Important to Note:** It can take up to five minutes for this change to take affect, so don't be alarmed if you can't authenticate immediately after Azure AD configuration.
+>**Important:** It can take up to five minutes for this change to take affect, so don't be alarmed if you can't authenticate immediately after Azure AD configuration.

 #### 2. Create a new client secret